20 of the Greatest Speeches in History

 Rice Stadium, Houston, Texas (1962)

-The Space Race was at its peak in 1962, with the U.S. and Soviet Union vying to be the first nation to put a human on the moon.
-The U.S. government struggled with how much money it should invest into the project.
-By stressing both the urgency and importance of Americans’ choices, he gave the speech a sense of destiny.
+The Space Race peaked in 1962 as the U.S. and Soviet Union competed to put a human on the moon.
+The U.S. government debated the project’s funding.
+By emphasizing the urgency and importance of American decisions, he gave the speech a sense of destiny.

-Although there was some public criticism of the cost and value of the Apollo Moon landing effort at the time, Kennedy’s speech continues to resonate with people even today.
-His goal was eventually realized in 1969 with the successful completion of the Apollo 11 mission.
+Despite some public criticism about the cost and value of the Apollo Moon landing effort, Kennedy’s speech still resonates today.
+His goal was achieved in 1969 with the successful Apollo 11 mission.

 2. “The Ballot or the Bullet” by Malcolm X